 You can charge your Tesla right at home.
 This remains the easiest and most commonly used scenario — although living in an apartment or condo sometimes might require other solutions.
 While we've gotten in the habit of stopping at a Shell station to fill up gas-guzzlers powered by an internal combustion engine, with electric cars you usually just charge in the comfort of your own home.

 In most cases, a Tesla will fully charge overnight.
 The speed at which your Tesla will charge at home will be dependent on your outlet.
 For the bulk of owners, installing an outlet outside or in your garage is the first step before taking delivery of your Tesla.
-When speaking with an electrician, let them know that Tesla recommends a NEMA 14-50.
+When speaking with an electrician, let them know that Tesla recommends a NEMA 14-50 outlet.
 That's a 240V outlet on a 50 AMP circuit breaker.
 This will charge a Tesla Model 3 at a rate of roughly 30 miles per hour.
-If you already have a 240V plug installed nearby, Tesla offers adapters for the majority of outlets.
+If you already have a 240V plug installed nearby for clothes dryer or something else, Tesla offers adapters for the majority of outlets.

-The fastest and easiest way to charge your Tesla at home is by using a Tesla Wall Connector.
-This is a hardwired charger capable of speeds up to 44 miles per hour depending on the vehicle and amperage.
-This is not really necessary though — the difference is almost unrecognizable when you wake up with a full charge the next morning regardless.
+If you want to charge a little faster and have a 60 amp or greater circuit available, you can purchase a Tesla HPWC (high performance wall connector).
+This is a hardwired device capable of charging at speeds up to 44 miles per hour depending on the vehicle and amperage.
+This is not really necessary unless you require very fast charging turnaround — the time difference is unrecognizable when you wake up with a full charge the next morning regardless.

-If you take a road trip, Tesla has built up its own charging infrastructure, the Supercharger Network (see below), to accommodate travel long distances.
+If you take a road trip, Tesla has built up its own charging infrastructure, the Supercharger Network (see below), to accommodate long distance travel.
 In addition, an ever-growing group of hotels and other locales have installed Tesla's destination chargers.
 Also, with charging adapters, you can use most third party charging networks as well.

 Tesla has their own charging network dubbed the Tesla Supercharger Network.
-With over 1,600 stations, it stretches the entirety of the United States as well as other countries around the globe.
-You can travel just about anywhere with a Tesla at ease.
+With over 1,826 charging stations world wide, it stretches the entirety of the United States as well as other countries around the globe.
+You can travel just about anywhere on major highways with no need to worry about a charging location.
 This is a bit different from charging at home as it's super quick.

 Tesla Supercharger times are dependent on a few factors.
-In general, you can expect an 80% charge in approximately 30 minutes.
+In general, you can expect an 50% charge in approximately 20 to 30 minutes.
 If someone is parked next to you, that time increases as they'll share your same circuit.
-These particular Superchargers charge at a 120 kW rate and are often located alongside regularly travelled highways.
+These particular Superchargers charge at between 120 kW and 250 kW and are often located alongside regularly-travelled highways.

-More recently, Tesla announced an upgrade to their Supercharger Network, Supercharger V3.
+Tesla has begun an upgrade to their Supercharger Network, Supercharger V3.
 This upgraded version will charge at a 250 kW rate with no charge splitting.
-All Model 3's can take full advantage of these charge speeds.
-However, the "Raven" Model S and X reach a lower charge rate of 200 kW.
+All Model 3s and Model Ys can take full advantage of these charge speeds.
+In addition, 2021 Model S and Model Y can also charge at 250 kW.
 Supercharger V3 is beginning to roll out and plans are in place to upgrade all current Superchargers, eventually.